Every song The Beatles play in Peter Jackson's 'Get Back'

 Lennon/McCartney

-“It’s sort of like The Wizard Of Oz,” personal assistant Mal Evans tells Paul as he writes down the lyrics to his ‘Let It Be’ showstopper, Destined to be recorded on the final day at Apple Studios and the schmaltzed to the max by Phil Spector for the finished album.
+“It’s sort of like The Wizard Of Oz,” personal assistant Mal Evans tells Paul as he writes down the lyrics to his ‘Let It Be’ showstopper.
+Destined to be recorded on the final day at Apple Studios and then schmaltzed to the max by Phil Spector for the finished album.

 ‘Golden Slumbers’ (1970)